omar-sharif03/omar-sharif03.github.io/_pages/research.md

   - /about.html
 ---

+My broad research interest are in Natural Language Processing and Deep Learning.
 Some of the areas I wish to work are,

- * Objectionable (aggressive, abusive, fake, hate) content classification, Social Computing
- * Sentiment analysis, Emotion recognition, QA, MT, Summarization
- * Multimodal NLP (analyze text, image, speech and other meta signals to identify undesired contents, video/image captionaing)
+ * Multimodal NLP (analyze text, image, speech and other meta signals to build intelligent systems)
- * Multilingual and low-resource NLP
+ * Multilingual and low-resource NLP [Sentiment & Emotion analysis, QA, MT, Summarization]
+ * Social Computing [Objectionable (aggressive, abusive, fake, hate) content classification]

 <!--
   ## <font color="#00cc66"> Research Statement </font>